 See our post on surviving long car rides with a baby for tips on road trips with a baby.

 Vacation Home Rentals in West Ocean City

 If you’re staying in the area with a larger group, I definitely recommend renting house or condo.
 The best area to look for rental homes is near Route 50, ideally east of Route 611 to make sure you’re still close enough to the water.
-Just search for West Ocean City, MD on AirBnB (use my referral link to get credit toward your first stay.)
+Just search for West Ocean City, MD on AirBnB to find a range of options.
+(If you haven’t used AirBnB before, register through my referral link for credit toward your first stay.)

 Hotels in West Ocean City

 - Francis Scott Key Family Resort has been my family’s go-to for years.
 We typically used this for overflow as our families were growing and there wasn’t enough room to fit everyone into one place.
 The rooms are modest and no frills but always clean and cozy.
 The best part about this hotel is the indoor pool and water park area, which is great all year round.
 (Also a bonus if you want a day out of the sun for the little ones!)

 - Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City.
 Both hotels offer pools and have suites available.
 (Full disclosure, I have only seen them from the outside.)